hollyjc/HOLLYCOOPER_T2A3/README.md

 check the price once each day.
 This can be changed to be more frequent or less frequent, by modifying the timer.
 If the item is below $11.50 AUD, an email will be sent and the terminal will display a message to let the user know that the email has been sent successfully.
+If the item is *not* under the $11.50, a message will be printed to the terminal to let the user know that no email has been sent, as the price has not fallen.

 Look how easy this terminal application is to use: